JulioGold/smart-template-processor/README.md

 # smart-template-processor
-You can process an template wyth an context object.
+You can process an template with an context object.

 ## Usage